 - Dont surf...clearly not a real option!

-But luckily for you I have slaved away to come up with the ultimate solution to dreaded surf rash, to keep you in the water.
+If the above options aren't for you, you do have another option now.
 SETT Surf Rash Cream is designed to to reduce the redness and sensitisation of a surf rash, keep you skin in great condition, and get you back in the water enjoying the waves ASAP!
+Click here to read more.

 Enjoyed this blog?